AMReX-Astro/Castro/Exec/science/flame/README.md

 * `inputs.H_He` : a mixed H/He flame appropriate for X-ray bursts.

+  Note: the `NETWORK_DIR` will need to be set for this to include a network that has O14, O15, like `CNO_extras`.

 A time series of flame profiles can be made using the